It Happened Here

 In terms of documentary theory, the self-appointed Nazi spokesman Frank Bennett can be compared to Shirley Clarke’s interview subject Jason Holiday in her experimental Portrait of Jason.
 Jason is a clever fellow who already ‘plays characters’ to get along in life, and for Clarke’s camera he skillfully confects a special character.
 Clarke’s film is an exposé of the facades people erect and the games they play, while Brownlow simply entices a bigot a to unguardedly spill his ugly ideas.

-United Artists insisted on the deletion of this six- minute non-scripted discussion sequence, because of the controversy it had attracted in festival screenings.
+United Artists insisted on the deletion of this six- minute non-scripted discussion sequence, citing the controversy it had attracted in festival screenings.
 The complaint was that normal audiences would think the film an endorsement of Naziism.
 The exact same thing happened thirty years later with Starship Troopers, a fantasy that suggested that our society is developing into a Nazi-like aggression machine.
-A number of vocal critics didn’t see past the films violence: seeing the heroes dressed in Nazi-like uniforms, they misinterpreted and misrepresented its satiric message.
+Seeing the heroes dressed in Nazi-like uniforms, a number of vocal critics misinterpreted and misrepresented the satiric message.

-Perhaps that shows that the distributors that turned down It Happened Here were correct: the public at large is incapable of dealing with ideas more complex than Good Guys versus Bad Guys.
+Perhaps the distributors that turned down It Happened Here were correct: the public at large resists ideas more complex than Good Guys versus Bad Guys.
 Even the documentary-like Battle of Algiers chooses sides: it pretends to be neutral, yet its emotional argument is clearly in favor of the Algerian rebels.
 Brownlow and Mollo’s film non-judgmentally depicts an imperfect (collaborating, even) heroine and lets the politics fall where they will.

-The ideological critics didn’t want Nazi ideas to be voiced in any media platform, period.
+The ideological critics didn’t want to hear Nazi ideas voiced in any media platform, period.
 They argued that nothing in the film directly refutes what the Nazis say.
-That’s not true: the Doctor Fletcher character tells Pauline to her face what’s wrong with the Nazis, and says that the tragedy is that the only way to get rid of Fascism is to use Fascist methods.
+That’s not true: the Doctor Fletcher character denounces the Nazis, and says that the only way to get rid of Fascism is to use Fascist methods.